caramel-juni/juni-console-blog/content/photos/_index.md

 type = "gallery"
 +++

+**i, and my lovely friends, occasionally partake in the act of capturing moments from this world with the magic of photochemical matter (this collection being of the 35mm form).**

-upon occasion, another human bean captures my presence in the wild.
+*(and upon occasion, another human bean captures my presence in the wild.*

 . . . **behold (?)**